TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Box Sweep/BoxSweepSys.md

 <br />
 Constraint 4:
 <br />
-The sweep system will not rotate back towards the chassis more than 90 degrees in order to prevent the ruler from sticking into the tracks and jammming them up or breaking the ruler.
+The sweep system will not rotate back towards the chassis more than 90 degrees in order to prevent the arm from sticking into the tracks and jammming them up or breaking the arm of the sweep.
 This will be accomplished by setting the servo to only rotate 90 degrees maximum.
 <br />
 <br />